 POWER GLASS MOON ROOF

-Another standard feature on the highly equipped TL, a glass moon roof with tilt-up and sliding action can be used to increase interior ventilation or opened fully for open-air motoring.
+Another standard feature on the highly equipped TL is a glass moon roof with tilt-up and sliding action that can be used to increase interior ventilation or opened fully for open-air motoring.
 Its thin, efficient design is a contributing factor in the TL's abundant headroom.